la2050/archive/_projects/2016/audio-theatre-2-0-an-it-platform-for-audience-engagement-and-student-creativity.md

   reach, which has included live productions in Europe and China, and radio co-productions with the BBC, Voice of America, Radio Beijing, NHK (Japan), CBC (Canada), ABC (Australia), Radio New Zealand & others.
-project_image_2: 6518565165741-team91.jpg
-empty_column_1: ''
 organization_name: L.A.
 Theatre Works
 organization_website: www.latw.org
-organization_name_2: L.A.
-Theatre Works
-organization_activity: >-
-  LATW records great performances of important plays, using new technologies to make world-class theatre accessible to the widest possible audience and to expand the use of theatre as a teaching tool.
-ein: ''

 ---